Skip to content

 Biggest limitation

 Bottom line: Guru scores 4.0/5, a strong governed knowledge layer for teams that need fast, trustworthy, cited answers from a single source of truth.
-The 10-seat minimum and lack of a free plan make it an investment best suited to established teams.
+The sales-led custom pricing and lack of a free plan make it an investment best suited to established teams.

 What is Guru?